 4. Get 7-8 hours of sleep.
 Research shows that lack of sleep increases cravings.

 5. Optimize your nutrient status with supplements that can help reduce cravings:

 - Optimize your Vitamin D level.
 According to one study, when Vitamin D levels are low, the hormone that helps turn off your appetite doesn’t work and people feel hungry all the time, no matter how much they eat.

 - Optimize omega-3s.
 Low levels of omega three fatty acids are involved in normal brain cell function, insulin control and inflammation.

 - And last, consider taking natural supplements for craving control.
-Glutamine, tyrosine, 5-HTP are amino acids that help reduce cravings.
+Glutamine, tyrosine, 5-HTP, collagen protein are amino acids that help reduce cravings.
 Stress reducing herbs such as Rhodiola can help.
 Chromium balances blood sugar and can help take the edge off cravings.
 Glucomannan fiber is very helpful in reducing the spikes in sugar and insulin that drive cravings and hunger.

 Implementing the above suggestions could be the solution you are looking for to end food addiction struggles and balance your sugar level.

 Want to cut the sugar cravings?
 Try adding a scoop of Further Collagen into your morning routine to keep the desire for sugar at bay!